cockpit-project/cockpit/src/tls/README.md

    process for a particular client side certificate (or no certificate), together with a Unix socket that is connected to it.
  * A `Server` (in `server.[hc]`) object represents the cockpit-tls logic.
-It is usually a singleton, and mostly split out into a separate object so that it can be properly unit tested.
+It is a singleton (not instantiated), and mostly split out into a separate object so that it can be properly unit tested.
 It maintains a list of `Connection` and `WsInstance` objects according to incoming requests.
- * `main.c` does the CLI option parsing and instantiation of a `Server` object.
+ * `main.c` does the CLI option parsing and runs `Server`.